 - a.
 Approval of the Internal Audit Charter. - b.
-Annual review of the effectiveness of internal control (including financial, information governance, operational, compliance controls and risk management systems), including evaluating management's actions on material incidents, to ensure the effective

-- identification, monitoring and control of external risks and identification of opportunities to support the PSI's statutory objectives (supported by the Audit and Risk Committee).
+Annual review of the effectiveness of internal control (including financial, information governance, operational, compliance controls and risk management systems), including evaluating management's actions on material incidents, to ensure the effective identification, monitoring and control of external risks and identification of opportunities to support the PSI's statutory objectives (supported by the Audit and Risk Committee).

 - c.
-Approval of statements for inclusion in the Annual Report concerning internal controls and risk management including the annual Financial Review (supported by the Audit Risk and Governance Committee).
+Approval of statements for inclusion in the annual report concerning internal controls and risk management including the annual Financial Review (supported by the Audit Risk and Governance Committee).

 - d.
 Approval of any significant change in accounting policies or practices (supported by the Audit and Risk Committee).

 - e.
 Review and approve the policies that are reserved for Council approval.
 These policies include:

 - a.
-Risk Management Framework (including the risk appetite)
+Risk Management policy and procedure (and risk appetite)

 - b.
-Protected Disclosure Policy
+Protected disclosure

 - c.
 Procurement Policy and Corporate Procurement Plan

 - d.
 Gifts and Hospitality Policy

 - e.
 Closed Session Policy

 - f.
 Treasury Management Policy

 - g.
 Reserves Policy

 - h.
+Whistleblowing policy

+- i.
 Publication and Disclosure Policy

-- i.
-Data Protection Policy

-- j.
-Child Protection Policy